ryand67/teams-directory-go/README.md

 # Teams Directory

-Quick Golang CLI app that allows you to manage your teams and employees
+Quick Go CLI app that allows you to manage your teams and employees

 ## Tech